itsjafer/decktor-cli/README.md

 # DeckTor (CLI)

-DeckTor is a command-line tool to improve your Anki decks using Google's Gemini API.
-It processes cards individually to fix errors, improve clarity, or add content, giving you granular control over your flashcards.
+DeckTor is a command-line tool to improve your Anki decks using LLMs like Gemnini.
+ChatGPT, or Claude.
+It processes cards in batches to fix errors, improve clarity, or add content, giving you someehat granular control over your flashcards.

 Note: This was almost entirely vibe-coded off the original repo.